clickalicious/memcached-php/README.md

 `resource` is the only type not supported!

 `String-`, `Integer-` and `Float/Double-types` are never modified by this library.
 Those types will be stored by `Memcached`'s internal system - while all other types will be serialized by this client and can optionally be stored compressed - in one of the next releases of this library.
 I'm working on an PoC implementation of `Smaz - a short string compression library` (https://github.com/zhenhao/smaz.php) and on a german translation of the translation table used by `Smaz`.

+## Requirements

+ - PHP >= 5.5 (will be fixed soon to support PHP >= 5.3 ;)

+## Philosophy

+This client is neither tested nor designed to be used in heavy load environments.
+It was designed and developed by me as a client library for my `phpMemAdmin` project.
+So I was able to remove dependencies of both `Memcache` + `Memcached` (PECL) extensions - which are btw a bit weired designed and both do a spooky mix of different responsibilities (like pool management in `Memcached` or `stats` layering in `Memcache`).
+I've tried to align 100% with the Memcached protocol specification.
+In some cases I didn't liked the naming convention of the `Memcached` protocol specification and so I created some proxies.
+As an example: I decided to implement increment() as proxy to incr() and decrement() as proxy to decr().
+I will add some more responsibilities in some more classes like a [PSR compatible](https://github.com/php-fig/fig-standards/blob/master/proposed/cache.md "PSR Cache proposal") Caching proxy and a Pool/Cluster Class for management operations.

 ## Installation